Why does my diet matter?

 Keep reading to learn more about how what you eat can affect your blood sugar, as well as which foods you may want to pick up at the grocery store or toss out of your pantry.

-Choose carbs wisely
+Choose your quick-digesting carbs carefully

 When someone with diabetes has low blood sugar (hypoglycemia), a spoonful of sugar or honey can help raise glucose levels.
 However, sugar is often considered the nemesis of diabetes because of how quickly it can spike blood glucose levels when eaten alone.